 Ulster.
 The name of the province is synonymous with Northern Ireland, but did you know that Ulster province is made up of more than just the six counties of the north?
-Having visited every county in Ulster for myself, I know that each one has its own character and highlights.
+Having visited every county in Ulster for myself, I know that each one has its own character and highlights, tied together by a shared history and the instantly-recognisable Ulster accent.
 If your Ulster travel knowledge needs a boost, here are some great suggestions for what to see in each county!

 The nine (yes NINE) counties that make up the province of Ulster are spread across both sides of the United Kingdom/Ireland border.
 From north to south – roughly! – they are:

 County Donegal – Ireland